slithiaote/lepton/README.md

 - `lepton.pdf` contains the implementation details.

 # Installation
+The root directory contains all the necessary files for using Lepton:
-The `lepton.bin` executable can be compiled with the included `make.sh` script in the init directory.
+- The `lepton.bin` executable can be compiled with the included `make.sh` script.
+- The `lepton.sty` file is useful for producing files in LaTeX together with code highlighting with the Pygments library.
+  The `lepton.bib` file contains references in BibTeX format.

 Requirements
 - [OCaml](https://ocaml.org/docs/install.html) > 4.0